kkrt-labs/faucet-frontend/README.md

 > The fast, native Sepolia Testnet faucet to kickstart your journey in the Kakarot ecosystem.

-checkout the current deployment ✨ [faucet](https://sepolia-faucet.kakarot.org/) ✨
+Check out the current deployment ✨ [faucet](https://sepolia-faucet.kakarot.org/) ✨

 `faucet` gets you test tokens to build apps on the Kakarot Testnet!
 <div align="center">